Thirsty but bored? What Can You Drink Besides Water?

 Now with all those options, you never have to feel bored.
 Or thirsty!

-*Xylitol, also known as birch sugar, has many therapeutic benefits.
+*Xylitol has many therapeutic benefits.
 You can read more about it here.
-Please be aware that as xylitol has gotten more popular, many brands have appeared that are cheaper but not as healthy.
-These are generally made from corn husks, and have additives and fillers.
-I find, however, that the the distinction is not whether it is made from birch or corn, but the quality of the raw materials and the quality of the processing.
 The one I use and sell is made to pharmaceutical standards and is both better tolerated and tastes much better than most of the commercial products.
 It does not feed intestinal yeast, and does not raise blood sugar or insulin levels.
 Best of all, it looks and tastes just like sugar and can replace sugar 1:1 in recipes.

 *Stevia, too, has become much more popular and available.
 That’s great, but unfortunately a lot of the products are not.
 Because stevia is so much sweeter than sugar, it is often mixed with other ingredients, both to dilute the sweetness and to fill the package.
-This not only makes it less healthy, it makes it less tasty, and is why people often complain of an aftertaste I recommend 100% pure stevia mixed in a glycerine or water base, and offer that in my office (and in my waiting room, by the tea pot!).
+This not only makes it less healthy, it makes it less tasty, and is why people often complain of an aftertaste I recommend 100% pure stevia mixed in a glycerine or water base.
+For stevia that has some anti-Lyme activity, you want one labeled “Whole Leaf Stevia”.